frankelavsky/academic_homepage/talks/2023-visualizing-knowledge-script.md

 Visa hired me to be part of a core group of staff level engineers and designers who would build a visualization charting library from scratch.
 This library was intended to support 2000+ developers and designers working on about 200 data products.

+We wanted to build smart, declarative components that could scale quality design decisions, like accessibility to save others time and energy.

 I now had to design and engineer a system that *other* people used to design.
 An interesting new step for me!

 And I thought I had a good handle on accessibility coming into that job.